-Palm Garden Amed Beach & Spa Resort Bali – Classy, convenient, and lower-priced resort with genuine beach frontage.

 Palm Garden Amed Beach & Spa Resort Bali – Rooms

-- Room Types: Standard Garden Rooms • 1x Beachfront Bungalow with Pool • Garden Bungalows • 1x Beachfront Room with Pool • 1x Beach View Deluxe Room
+- Room Types: Standard Garden Room • 1x Beachfront Bungalow with Pool • Garden Bungalows • 1x Beachfront Room with Pool • 1x Beach View Deluxe Room • List of all Rooms

-- Smoking Rooms: Smoking not allowed in the rooms or public areas, but permitted elsewhere.
+- Smoking Rooms: Smoking is not allowed in the rooms or public areas, but permitted elsewhere.

-- Best Room: The only Beachfront Bungalow with Pool is secluded and spacious, and features a sizeable private garden and open-air bathroom.
+- Best Room: The only Beachfront Bungalow with Pool is secluded and spacious, and features a large private garden and open-air bathroom.